 Personalised Stage - all students in Years 10 and 11 study a core curriculum of Mathematics, English, Combined Science, PE and PSHE.
 Students also study two E Bacc subjects at GCSE and two 'free choice' options at GCSE or Level 2 equivalent.
-Students with additional learning needs will be offered the vocational curriculum pathway.
-Students with complex special educational needs may require further curriculum adaptation and this will be shaped for them on an individual basis and in agreement with them ,their families and in conjunction with The Deputy Head (Learning), Director of Student Services, SENCo, Head of House, and/or Intervention Manager as appropriate.
+Where appropriate, students with additional learning needs will be offered the vocational curriculum pathway.
+Students with complex special educational needs may require further curriculum adaptation and this will be shaped for them on an individual basis and in agreement with them ,their families and in conjunction with The Deputy Head (Curriculum), Assistant Headteacher (Inclusion), SENCo, and/or Head of House as appropriate.

 Advanced Stage (Sixth Form) - most students studying in the Sixth Form take three level 3 courses as the core of their study programme.
 The breadth of subject offer means that there are vocational or academic courses to suit a wide range of interests.
-All subjects are Level 3, some require prior attainment at particular standards, as set out in the prospectus; others are available for students who have only met the general entry criteria.
-Students personalise their programme further by studying an additional subject, Core Maths, EPQ or study skills.
+All subjects are Level 3, and some require prior attainment at particular standards, as set out in the prospectus; others are available for students who have only met the general entry criteria.
+Students personalise their programme further by studying an additional subject, such as Core Maths, EPQ or study skills.
 Guidance is given on subject choices throughout Year 11 and at the start of Year 12 to ensure that students are starting the right curriculum pathway for their interests, skillset and pathway.
 Similarly, where students choose to study subjects that stem from the same discipline (e.g. Art and Photography) we support the student's right to specialise.
 Further curriculum adaptation, including curriculum reduction or work experience options, may be considered in the light of individual circumstances.

 2.5.
-The PSHE Curriculum
+The PSHE and RE Curriculum